 I think social media has the opportunity to be a break from that.
 Plus, I would feel weird not being myself on social media especially because my songs are so me; I feel like people would be able to see through it if I was too polished or anything.

-When it comes to fashion, you’re often in hoodies, wide leg pants and baby doll dresses with Doc Martens.
+When it comes to fashion, you’re often in hoodies, wide-leg pants and baby doll dresses with Doc Martens.
 It’s very reminiscent of the 90s.
-How do your fashion choices play into who you are?
+How do your fashion choices as Mallrat play into who you are?

 I really like the way stuff from the 90s looks.
 It’s really comfy and I think it’s cool.
 Beyond that, I don’t know how much of it is has to do with who I am, but it’s just what I like.